 Deliverables Due date 1.
-Activity 1 - Administration of the Act and Regulations Implementation of informed and legally valid administrative decisions consistent with the Act to promote efficient and transparent government administration and industry development.
-Ongoing Referral to and liaison with Parliamentary committees.
+Activity 1 - Administration of the Act and Regulations Support implementation of informed and legally valid administrative decisions consistent with the Act to review and promote efficient and transparent government administration and industry development.
 Ongoing Internal strategic, Crown and Parliamentary Counsel legal input into new internal policies, procedures, documents, correspondence, instruments and decisions under the Act as amended.
-Ongoing Ongoing implementation of the requirements of and developments under the Act and Regulations.
-Ongoing Working with Parliamentary Counsel and CSO to effect policy requirements.
+Ongoing Support for the prescription of fees and referral to and liaison with Parliamentary committees as may be required.
+Ongoing Ongoing problem-solving, review and implementation of the requirements of and developments under the Act as amended and Regulations.
 Ongoing 2.
 Activity 2 - Legal services and legislative interpretation Interpretation of the Act, Regulations and applicable Statutory Policies.
-Ongoing • Interaction of the Act with requirements of other legislation (e.g., Fisheries Management Act 2007, Native Title Act 1993, Marine Parks Act 2007, Environment Protection Act 1993, Livestock Act 1997, and Planning, Development and Infrastructure Act 2016) and others as necessary.
-Ongoing
+Ongoing • Interaction of the Act with requirements of other legislation and subordinate instruments and policies (e.g., Fisheries Management Act 2007, Native Title Act 1993, Marine Parks Act 2007, Environment Protection Act 1993, Livestock Act 1997, and Planning, Development and Infrastructure Act 2016) and others as necessary.
+Ongoing Providing input into the review of the Biosecurity Act as it may relate to Algae As required